 Despite what you may think, renters insurance isn't expensive—especially when compared to other kinds of insurance like health and life.
 In fact, it's pretty cheap, with most policies costing somewhere between $150 and $300 per year.
 What you pay will depend on the location of your apartment or house, as well as its size and the coverage amount.

-Before you can accurately and comfortably calculate how much coverage you need, you'll probably want to create an inventory of all of the belongings you'll be taking with you to college (or you've already taken with you, if you're currently on campus).
+Before you can figure out how much coverage you need, you'll probably want to create an inventory.
+This list should include everything you'll be taking with you to college.

 An inventory also will come in handy if you need to repair or replace any possessions that are damaged or stolen.

-Thankfully, creating an inventory isn't all that tough.
+Thankfully, making an inventory isn't hard.
 In fact, some students may not need to do much more than come up with a pen-and-paper record of their possessions.
-A few additional options, according to John Marques, senior vice president of property pricing and product manager for Chubb Personal Insurance, are to "take pictures of [your] electronic gear, record the serial numbers, and store receipts in a safe location.
+A few extra options, says John Marques, senior vice president of property pricing and product manager for Chubb Personal Insurance, are to "take pictures of [your] electronic gear, record the serial numbers, and store receipts in a safe location.
 That way you have the proper documentation should a loss occur."
 For a few more tips and tricks related to creating an inventory, read our article Create an Inventory of Your Possessions for Homeowners Insurance Claims.